Homicide Suspect Killed, Trooper Injured In Shootout On Thruway In Rockland County

-The Rockland County shooting happened shortly before 3 p.m.
+The Rockland County incident happened shortly before 3 p.m.
 Wednesday, Jan.
 3 in the southbound lanes of I-87 in the Town of Ramapo.

 State Police said troopers stopped a vehicle identified as a Be on the Lookout (BOLO) as part of a homicide investigation near exit 15A.